"How do I move forward when I feel overwhelmed about career options?"

 3. Avoid the all-or-nothing thinking - it's not all doom or all positive, it's a grey in-between thing right now, and we can deal with that.

-4. Stick with the facts - find reputable sources of information, not your flatmate's cousin.
-Knowledge is power and then you can make informed choices, based on that knowledge.
+4. Stick with the facts - find reputable sources of information to support your decision making, not just people's opinions.
+Knowledge is power and this allows you to make informed choices, based on that knowledge.

 5. Take care of yourself - this goes without saying.
-The lockdown is not a stay-cation, month-long playstation session, or a chance to 'blob'.
 Embrace good eating, exercise and sleeping habits.
 Keep connected with people who uplift you and inspire you.

-6. Looks for ways to help - at home, online or in your community (while practicing social distancing).
-Small gestures during this time can mean a lot, and make you feel good.
+6. Looks for ways to help - at home, at school, online or in your community.
+Small gestures can mean a lot, and make you feel good.

 7. Watch your language - a few swear words are justified, but check the level of negativity in your language.
-Rather than saying, "I'm stuck at home" or "I've got nothing to do", try this approach:"I'm grateful to be in a clean, safe house with people I love" and "I get the chance to learn new things and try new things."
+Rather than saying, "I'm stuck on a career decision", try this approach: "I'm lucky to have options for my future" and "I get the chance to learn new things and try new things."
 When you change your thinking, you change your behaviours and your outlook.

 8. Look for the positives - when there is uncertainty, there are also opportunities.
-What opportunities are there for you?
+What opportunities excite you?
+E.g. a part-time job, a side hustle, getting a mentor or taking on a personal challenge.

-9. Keep learning - whatever happens, set yourself up to be better equipped and better resourced than you are now, for when the job market opens up and companies need good people.
-Learning ALWAYS increases your value, and there are lots of avenues for learning during the lockdown.
+9. Keep learning - whatever happens, set yourself up to be better equipped and better resourced than you are now, so you can respond to the job market and find companies that need good people.
+Learning ALWAYS increases your value, and there are lots of avenues for learning.
 Think outside the box to find one that works for you.

 I'm Tracey Beard, the CEO (Chief Encouragement Officer) at Career Matters.